 January 10, Wednesday

 So we took off to the eastern shore of Mobile Bay to the lovely town of Fairhope, where we enjoyed an interesting town with unique shops and history.
-The town was founded as a single tax colony with the goal that the land would be owned by shared corporation that provided 99-year leased land for homes and it resulting positive results for home owners and the town.
+The town was founded as a single tax colony with the goal that the land would be owned by shared corporation that provided 99-year leased land for homes.
+The plan worked well home owners and the town, but the town’s growth outside the original boundaries changed things after a while.
 The theories around land ownership are interesting and fair-minded and worth reading about (http://beautifulfairhope.com/about/fairhope-single-tax-colony/) .
 We toured their history museum, walked around the attractive town, visited the wharf and enjoyed a good lunch in town.

 In the past, boats doing the loop would come to the Fairhope town marina, but it has since closed.
-We saw that there is another marina close to town, but don’t know much about it and will not come back this way when we start cruising again.
+We saw that there is another marina close to town, but don’t know much about it and we won’t need to another marina in the area when we start cruising again anyway.

 Here’s a map of Mobile Bay.
 Our marina is on the west side (green dot) and Fairhope is on the east (red dot).
 When we begin traveling again we start on the bottom right going east near Oyster Bay purple dot.